Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

-While gender bias in algorithmic decision-making is an important topic in its own right, our primary goal is to examine how gender interacts with positional order effects.
-We find that gender effects are overshadowed by substantially stronger order biases.
-Across all three models, the candidate in the dominant position (first or second, as defined by same-gender comparisons) is selected at much higher rates.
-For GPT-4o-mini, this rate reaches 92.8\% in mixed-gender comparisons—compared to 93.6\% in same-gender trials—suggesting that gender bias can at times counteract, but rarely override, the positional preference.
-Claude 3 Haiku and Llama 3 8B show similar patterns, with positional bias rates of 84.3\% and 72.3\% in mixed-gender comparisons, versus 87.6\% and 89.2\% in same-gender comparisons, respectively.
-Bootstrapped confidence intervals confirm that order bias significantly exceeds gender bias across all models (95\% CI for $h_{\text{order}} - h_{\text{gender}}$ excludes 0 in all cases).
+While gender bias in algorithmic decision-making is an important topic in its own right, our primary goal is to examine how gender interacts with order effects.
+We found that gender effects were overshadowed by substantially stronger order biases.
+Across all three models, the candidate in the dominant position (first or second, as defined by same-gender comparisons) was selected at much higher rates.
+For GPT-4o-mini, this rate reached 92.8\% in mixed-gender comparisons, compared to 93.6\% in same-gender trials, suggesting that gender bias can at times counteract, but rarely override, the positional preference.
+Claude 3 Haiku and Llama 3 8B showed similar patterns, with position bias rates of 84.3\% and 72.3\% in mixed-gender comparisons, versus 87.6\% and 89.2\% in same-gender comparisons, respectively.
+Bootstrapped confidence intervals confirm that order bias significantly exceeds gender bias across all models (95\% CI for $h_{\text{order}} - h_{\text{gender}}$ excludes 0 in all cases); see \ifpnas SI Appendix~J \else Appendix~\ref{app:gender} \fi for figures and additional details.

-This difference between the effect sizes of the positional and gender effects can be clearly seen in \autoref{fig:gender_bias_main}, where gender effects manifest in two ways: a modest overall preference for female candidates, and the observation that nearly all instances of overcoming the positional disadvantage involve female candidates.
-Full statistics appear in \ifpnas SI Appendix~I. \else Appendix~\ref{app:gender}. \fi
+This difference between the effect sizes of the position and gender effects can be clearly seen in Figure~\ref{fig:other_biases}B , where gender effects manifest in two ways: a modest overall preference for female candidates, and the observation that nearly all instances of overcoming the positional disadvantage involve female candidates.
+Full statistics appear in \ifpnas SI Appendix~J. \else Appendix~\ref{app:gender}. \fi